-- Attendance of a mandatory orientation.
+- Attendance of a mandatory orientation on Friday, August 12, 2022.
 Orientation is the first opportunity to meet other members of your cohort as well as complete registration, provide emergency contact information, and other departmental forms.
-If you work, request a flexible work schedule that week.
+If you work, request a flexible work schedule that week

-- Accepted candidates will need a health history, physical exam, an eye exam, proof of immunizations, and hearing exam.
+- Accepted candidates will need a health history, physical exam, eye exam, and hearing exam.
 Exams must be completed by a healthcare provider.

 Any documents submitted to Seattle Central College's Admissions Office or the Dental programs will become the property of Seattle Central College.
 Please keep copies of documents for your records.